VisualFP/docs/SA/design_concept/content/design/design_iteration_2_proposal.typ

   [The main difference to the previous proposals is how scoping is solved:
-  Instead of providing specialized expressions for constructs such as pattern matching, list comprehension, etc., the idea is to do scoping using only lambda expressions.
+  Instead of providing specialized expressions for constructs such as pattern matching, list comprehension, etc., the idea is to do scoping using only basic structures of functional programming such as lambda expressions.
 An example of that can be seen in @mehta-proposal-lambda.], align(center + horizon)[
     #figure(
       load-drawio-svg("../../static/mehta-proposal-lambda.svg", width: 70%),